What is a B2B Pricing Strategy?

 Price optimization and management software are extremely powerful means to ensure pricing is relevant to market conditions.
 However, just as critical to an advanced pricing strategy is a strategy to ensure pricing is quickly disseminated into all your commercial systems.

-How Are Modern Pricing Strategies Suited to Tackle Current Economic Trends?
+How Modern B2B Pricing Strategies Mitigate Today’s Economic Volatility

-As costs continue to rise in our era of unprecedented inflation, a heavy-handed approach to price increases is not the answer.
-Manual pricing tools that make up the status quo of traditional pricing strategies for many B2B organizations have become active impediments to executing effective price increases.
+Manual pricing tools that make up the status quo of traditional pricing strategies have become active impediments to executing effective price increases.
 Companies that utilize modern pricing strategies, using price optimization and price management software, have discovered that it is possible to be surgical and speedy, at scale.

 Read More: How Global Companies Can Beat Inflation

 Time is the most critical factor for updating prices when costs change.
-It's not uncommon for manual price increase processes to take up to 90 days - in some cases up to four months - from decision to execution.
+Manually updating prices can take weeks and months, whereas modern pricing software shortens this to hours and days.
 As author and pricing evangelist Stephan Liozu said in a recent Zilliant podcast, “90 days in an inflationary period is deadly.”
+The reality is, slow pricing leads to lost deals and customer churn.

 For large B2B companies that operate globally, the arduous process of updating their price lists and passing through cost changes to each country they do business in is increasingly untenable in today's market climate.